pixel-rain/crane-forest/README.md

-An app to visually compose simple pentatonic music, it's to be written with Typescript, it's also to apply Redux, currently it's just a bare Expo app with some minor functionality.
+An app to visually compose simple pentatonic music, it's written in Typescript, it also uses Redux.
 Work in progress.